 March 14, 1921 - September 8, 2014

+Family was always central to Truett Cathy's life and would shape his unique approach to business.
 In addition to presiding over one of the most successful restaurant chains in America, Cathy was a dedicated husband, father and grandfather.
 His two sons, Dan T. and Don ("Bubba"), both followed their father in learning the business from the ground up.
 Dan became chairman and chief executive officer of Chick-fil-A in November 2013 and president in August 2001, and Bubba is executive vice president of Chick-fil-A, Inc., president of the Chick-fil-A Dwarf House division and vice president of the WinShape Foundation.
 Cathy’s daughter, Trudy Cathy White, serves as the director with WinShape Camps for Girls.
 In 2006, Cathy welcomed the third generation of Cathy family members to the business.

 Truett Cathy always maintained he wasn't in the chicken business, but the people business.
 From knowing his customers by name, to forming lifelong friendships with his employees, Cathy viewed his business as more than a source of revenue for him and his family; it was a source of encouragement to others.
 Through the years Cathy found many ways to have fun with customers.
 When the Chick-fil-A Cows were introduced in 1995, he quickly learned that the cows made people laugh.
 So wherever he went, he always brought at least one bag of small plush cows in the trunk of his car.
 He would walk into a Chick-fil-A restaurant or even an airport carrying a bag of cows and passing them out—especially to children.
 But never before asking, “What do the cows say?”
 When he heard the right answer (Eat more chicken, obviously) then he shared another cow and another smile.